lexruee/scansnap-firmware/README.md

-# Scansnap firmware
+# Getting Scansnap S1300 to work in Linux

 The following is a quick and dirty way to get my Scansnap S1300 working on [Ubuntu][u], [Xubuntu][x], or [Elementary OS][e].
 (This could possibly work on other Debian based linux too.)

-# Installation on Debian
+## Installation on Debian

 1. Download firmware: